eleijonmarck/do-not-compile-this-code/README.md

 # Arbitrary code execution during compliation POC
 This proof-of-concept demonstrates how Rust macros can be abused to interact with the machine that the compliation happens on.
 When the `do_not_compile_this_code` is opened in VS Code with the `rust-analyzer` plugin, the editor expands the `some_macro!()` macro.
 This macro reads then content of `~/.ssh/id_rsa_do_not_try_this_at_home` and deletes the file.
 This behavior also occurs when cargo build is run or when the application is run.

 The key insight is that Rust macros are expanded before/during compilation, i.e. arbitrary code execution during compilation.
-This is a demostration that this is a huge vulnerability in the rust ecosystem that needs to be taken seriosly.
+This is a demostration that this is a huge vulnerability in the rust ecosystem that needs to be taken seriously.

 https://user-images.githubusercontent.com/7727602/226141592-21707f47-54d8-48a5-b825-e2bce3ccbbf0.mov